snabbdom/snabbdom/README.md

 <img alt="Snabbdom" src="readme-title.svg" width="356px">

-A virtual DOM library with focus on simplicity, modularity, powerful features and performance.
+A virtual DOM library with a focus on simplicity, modularity, powerful features and performance.

 ---